-- A1.4.
-Indicator: There is a strong degree of consistency between the school purpose, the schoolwide learner outcomes, and the school program. - A1.4.
-Prompt: Provide a range of examples that the school vision, mission, schoolwide learner outcomes, and program are consistent.
+Indicator: There is a strong degree of consistency between the school core values, vision, mission, the schoolwide learner outcomes, and the school program that reflects the school's explanation of global competencies.

+Prompt: Provide a range of examples that the school vision, mission, schoolwide learner outcomes, and program are consistent with the school's explanation of global competencies.